ahmadrosid/readclip/copilot/prompts/module_generator_prompt.md

 We also have some util package you can use.

-This util package is used to convert markdown to html.
+This util package is used to convert html to markdown.

 ```go
 package util